stephenliang/mediawiki-dockerfile/README.md

 Once you have LocalSettings.php, you can start MediaWiki and run it normally by mounting the LocalSettings to the container.
 You will also have to provide an image folder so that you can upload to your Wiki as well.

-	sudo docker run -v <path to LocalSettings.php>:/usr/share/nginx/html/LocalSettings.php:ro -v <path to images>:/usr/share/nginx/html/images --link mysql:db -p 80:80 -p 443:443 -d mediawiki
+	sudo docker run -v <path to LocalSettings.php>:/usr/share/nginx/html/LocalSettings.php:ro -v <path to images>:/usr/share/nginx/html/images --link mysql:db -p 80:80 -p 443:443 -d simplyintricate/mediawiki

-To help maintain immutability of the container, you may extend this image to include your LocalSettings.php into your own versio of MediaWiki.
+To help maintain immutability of the container, you may extend this image to include your LocalSettings.php into your own version of MediaWiki.
 Here is a sample Dockerfile for that

 	FROM simplyintricate/mediawiki